Bolts, Pins and Fasteners

 These bolts were designed and used by Bob Loveless on his knives and have proven to be a very popular choice with makers all over the world.
 These bolts give a mechanical fit by the bolt passing through the handle and then being screwed up tight.

 A step drill is used when drilling the handle with the bolt passing through the small hole created in the handle and tang, and then the larger circular nut sitting in the larger step created.

-This means that when screwed together it actually pulls the handle securely to the tang of the knife.
+This means that when screwed together it pulls the handle securely to the tang of the knife.
 Used alongside a good quality epoxy glue this makes for a very secure handle.

-Some makers and collectors however do not like using loveless fasteners due to the birds eye effect created when you sand the bolt flat.
+Some makers and collectors however do not like using loveless fasteners due to the bird's eye effect created when you sand the bolt flat.
 This is created when you expose a small area of thread between the nut and bolt which leaves a small semicircle on the pin.

 Loveless bolts are often used on Bushcraft knives and come in three different materials.
 Stainless steel, copper and brass.
-You can mix and match materials to give a different looks such as a stainless steel bolt with a brass nut.
+You can mix and match materials to give a different look such as a stainless steel bolt with a brass nut.

 Corby bolts, also known as Corby pins or Bull bolts provide a mechanical fit in the same way as Loveless bolts, securely pulling your knife scales together.
 This time you have a male and a female bolt that screw together.
-Each side has a slot so you can tighten with a screwdriver.
+Each side has a slot so you can tighten it with a screwdriver.

-Like loveless bolts a step drill is used when drilling the handle materials.
+Like loveless bolts, a step drill is used when drilling the handle materials.